-New Student Orientation - All students new to The University of Akron will attend a New Student Orientation (NSO).
-Directly admitted students to the College of Health and Human Sciences (CHHS) will be brought to the School of Nursing building for their Academic Advisement session.
+New Student Orientation

+All students new to The University of Akron will attend a New Student Orientation (NSO).
 The advisors in the CHHS Student Success Center will present college and program information as well as assist the students in preparing their schedule for the coming term.